csc-training/summerschool/openmp/docs/05-mpi-threads.md

 # First touch policy

-- The OS typically optimizes memory allocations
+- Operating system typically optimizes memory allocations
-  - `malloc()` does not allocate the memory directly
-  - At first memory access (write), the OS physically allocates the corresponding page (First touch policy)
+  - `malloc()` does not allocate the memory directly, but at first memory access (write), the operating system physically allocates the corresponding page (first touch policy)
-- Initializion of data should be done on the thread using the data
+- To avoid performance loss: Initializion of data should be done on the thread that will be later using this data

 # NUMA aware initialization